Fulfilled Prophecies at the Birth of Christ

 The events associated with the birth of Jesus fulfilled numerous Old Testament prophecies given centuries before the events they described.

-Then the shepherds returned, glorifying God and praising God for all the things that they had heard and seen, as it was told them.
+And the shepherds returned, glorifying and praising God for all they had heard and seen, as it had been told them.
 (Luke 2:20)

 History in Advance

 The Gospel of Matthew gives us another reason to be thankful.
 The events associated with the birth of Jesus fulfilled numerous Old Testament prophecies given centuries before the events they described.
 Matthew 1:22 introduces a common statement in his work.
-He wrote, “So all this was done that it might be fulfilled which was spoken by the Lord through the prophet.”1 Since he used this phrasing in at least a dozen passages, Matthew knew it was important to point out to his readers that many of the events he described fulfilled specific prophecies.
+He wrote, “All this took place to fulfill what the Lord had spoken by the prophet.”1 Since he used this phrasing in at least a dozen passages, Matthew knew it was important to point out to his readers that many of the events he described fulfilled specific prophecies.
 Let’s take a look at some of these ancient proclamations before explaining why these give us a cause to celebrate.

 The first use of the fulfillment phrase mentioned above introduces one of the best-known prophecies in the Bible.